AnilGulcik/myprojects/README.md

 # myprojects
-This repository contains my projects built and created using Flask on AWS and DevOps bootcamp.
+This repository contains my projects that I have built on AWS and DevOps bootcamp.